thomasknotts/byutpl/README.md

 # byutpl

-byutpl is a suite of tools for chemical and other engineers to
+byutpl (Brigham Young University Thermophysical Properties Laboratory) is a suite of tools for chemical and other engineers to
-1) perform thermodynamic calculations using cubic equations of state and 2) obtain thermophysical properties for a limited set of compunds.
+1. perform thermodynamic calculations using cubic equations of state and
+2. obtain thermophysical properties for a limited set of compunds.

 Its target audience is students in chemical and mechanical engineering